 Revenue vs EBITDA Explained

 EBITDA and revenue are two key metrics of a company’s health and financial performance.
-Revenue is the amount of money a company brings in from its operations, while EBITDA is what revenue is left after subtracting the cost of goods sold and some other operational expenses.
+Revenue is the amount of money a company brings in from its operations, while EBITDA is the revenue that’s left after subtracting the cost of goods sold and some other operational expenses.

 Analyzing revenue and EBITDA serves different purposes for a small business.
-Read on to learn why each metric is important, the difference between revenue and EBITDA, and how to calculate these numbers.
+Read on to learn why each metric is important, the differences between revenue and EBITDA, and how to calculate these numbers.

 What Is EBITDA?